alejandrobabio/some_interesting_gems/README.md

   * reek.yml
   * rubocop.yml
   * yardstick.yml
+* Is expected to find unit tests under `spec/unit/` and integration tests under `spec/integration/`
 * run with `rake ci` or `rake -T` for see all the tasks available
 * You will need a Rakefile with at least: